linux-man/backstage/README.md

 Change tracks number: plus/minus buttons

 There are 2 play/pause buttons.
 The upper is the global play/pause.
 It starts all the SELECTED nodes.
+It pauses all the PLAYING nodes.
+Same goes the the Stop button.

 The bottom buttons only affect the last selected node.
-This way you can start playing or stop something during the show.
+This way you can start or stop playing something during the show.
+The "Fast Forward" button gives a way to end and jump to the next connected nodes.

+At the "Gear" submenu you can compress your project to export to other computer, change the default duration of new Text, Rect and Image nodes (starts at 5 seconds) and change theme.

+The "Eye" is for on/off fullscreen.

 Accepted formats: jpg, png, gif, bmp, avi, mp4, mov, ogg, mkv, wav, mp3, au, aiff.

-There could be some more explanations (I should write a wiki), but for now, play with it.
+There could be some more explanations (I really should write a wiki), but for now, play with it.
 It's easy!
 Really!!

 ### Requirements